Arj05/PresidentsScraper/README.md

 **Prerequisites**
 Before you begin, ensure you have the following installed on your machine:

-1.Python 3.x
+Python 3.x
-2.requests library
+requests library
-3.BeautifulSoup4 library
+BeautifulSoup4 library